Oregon Absentee Ballot Guide

 Register to vote

-Recommended: Use the Oregon Voter Registration Card.
-Return your completed form to your County Election Office.
-Be sure to enter a current, valid Oregon DMV Driver's License/ID (A suspended Driver's License is still valid, a revoked Driver's License is NOT valid) or the last four digits of your Social Security number on your registration form.
+Recommended: Use the Oregon Online Voter Registration Tool.
+You will need a valid Oregon DMV Driver's License or ID card (A suspended Driver's License is still valid, a revoked Driver's License is NOT valid).

 Verify your voter registration